 Whether the resulting compounds are alcohols or methylenes depends on the type of palladium on carbon used and the reaction conditions.

 There are different types of palladium on carbon (Pd/C).
-Therefore, depending on which palladium on carbon you use, you will either get an alcohol or it will be reduced to methylene.
+Therefore, depending on what type of palladium on carbon you use, you will get either alcohol or methylene.

-We will not explain the differences between them, as they are quite niche.
+We will not explain the difference between each of them, as it is quite a niche.
 What is important is the fact that aldehydes and ketones can be reduced by catalytic reduction.
-As to what type of palladium on carbon can be used to make the product into alcohol or ethylene, read the paper and find out for yourself before you experiment.
+To find out what kind of palladium on carbon can be used to make alcohol or ethylene, please read the paper and do your own research before experimenting.